 In October 2020, the Appellate Division issued a published opinion upholding the Directives.
 Now the Supreme Court will review that decision.
 In the interim, the disclosures have been placed on hold until the Court issues an opinion.

 Attorney CJ Griffin is arguing on behalf of amicus curiae National Coalition of Latino Officers and the Law Enforcement Action Partnership, in support of the Directives.
 Griffin will argue last.

-*Note: Some parties relied upon Appellate Division briefs, some of which you can find here.
+*Note: Some parties relied upon Appellate Division briefs.